ubclaunchpad/rocket2/docs/Architecture.rst

 We store our data in an Amazon DynamoDB, which can be accessed directly by the database facade :py:class:`db.dynamodb.DynamoDB`.

-We treat Github itself as the sole source of truth.
+We treat GitHub itself as the sole source of truth.
 Any modifications done on the Github side (e.g. changing team names, adding/removing team members, creating/deleting teams, etc.) is reflected into the database.
 Whenever an attempt is made at modifying the existing teams (e.g. using a slash